twistedfall/opencv-rust/README.md

   During crate build it uses opencv headers supplied inside the crate for binding generation.
   If you want to use your own (system) headers supply `OPENCV_HEADER_DIR` environment variable.
   The directory in that environment variable should contain `opencv2` dir, e.g. `/usr/include` for OpenCV-3.4.x or `/usr/include/opencv4` for OpenCV-4.x.
-Please be sure to match the supplied header version with the crate version features (opencv-34, opencv-41, etc.).

 * `OPENCV_PKGCONFIG_NAME`
   In some cases you might want to override the pkgconfig package name, you can use `OPENCV_PKGCONFIG_NAME`